open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 #### Lists

-A List Value comprises a sequence of Expressions or supported Literals.
+A List Value comprises a sequence of Values.

 Example List Values:
 - `[]`